 As a Cornea Specialist, Dr. Mozayeni has been carefully following the development of corneal cross-linking for many years and firmly believes it is in the best interest of patients to undergo the Epi-ON version of this procedure.
 FDA approval for the Epi-OFF version occurred in the middle of 2016, and is available at some facilities but has since become outdated.

-At Providence Eye & Laser Specialists, we intend to offer the safer, more advanced Epi-ON corneal cross-linking procedure to treat diseases like keratoconus in the near future and are currently exploring our options to make this available in our community by the end of 2017 or sooner.
+At Providence Eye & Laser Specialists, we intend to offer the safer, more advanced Epi-ON corneal cross-linking procedure to treat diseases like keratoconus in the near future and are currently exploring our options to make this available in our community as soon as medically possible.

-Will I be a candidate for CXL with Keratoconus?
+Will I be a candidate for corneal cross-linking with keratoconus?

 Currently, we are accepting patients with keratoconus in order to establish a baseline examination and assess their problem in detail.
-Having baseline corneal mapping performed using our sophisticated Pentacam® system is essential to know if you are or will be a candidate for CXL in the future.
-In some cases, where the keratoconus disease is rapidly progressing and waiting is not recommended, we will refer you to an Epi-ON clinical trial site to consider immediate treatment.
+Having baseline corneal mapping performed using our sophisticated Pentacam® system is essential to know if you are or will be a candidate for corneal cross-linking in the future.
+In some cases, where the keratoconus disease is rapidly progressing, and waiting is not recommended, we will refer you to an Epi-ON clinical trial site to consider immediate treatment.

 If you have been told that you have keratoconus, now is the time to begin considering Epi-ON corneal cross-linking as a way to halt the disease process and prolong or prevent the need for a cornea transplant.